KellyEdge/docker-example/README.md

 - a Web Application
 - a Docker Image
 - a Container Application Hosting Platform
-- a CICD Deploy Pipeline Configuration
+- a CI/CD Deploy Pipeline Configuration

 ### Web Application